top of page

 3. Layers of an onion

-An analogy I love to use when giving educational presentations and training is The Tree Analogy.
-This analogy brings to light honoring an individual's life experiences and continued meaningful contributions to the lives of others.
+The Tree Analogy is an analogy I love to use when giving educational presentations and training.
+I developed this analogy to bring to light honoring an individual's life experiences and continued meaningful contributions to the lives of others.

 The Leaves and Branches: